-The combination of wide reach and politically diverse audience suggests that public service broadcasting can contribute to cross-cutting exposure (ensuring people see more diverse news) and reduce the gap in cross-cutting exposure between the most and least politically engaged individuals, as other researchers have shown.
+The combination of wide reach and a politically diverse audience suggests that public service broadcasting can contribute to cross-cutting exposure to different views (ensuring people see more diverse news) and reduce the gap in cross-cutting exposure between the most and least politically engaged individuals, as other researchers have shown.

 When asked how well they thought each news outlet covered the 2019 election generally, 43% of our survey respondents said the BBC had done a good job, a higher score than any other news outlet in the country.
 However, 14% said they thought it had done a bad job – which was also among the highest.

 While it is widely used, the BBC has somewhat lower reach among younger people and people with more limited formal education.
 Like other public service media –and unlike some commercial media– its news audience thus tends to skew towards older people and those with higher levels of education.

 Similarly, Ofcom has found that while BBC News has maintained its reputation among most people for trusted and accurate reporting, it is seen by some as representing a white, middle class and London-centric point of view that is not relevant to their lives.

 BBC in a digital, mobile, and platform-dominated media environment

 The BBC is the only online news provider in the UK more widely used as a source of online news than search engines and social media, which are increasingly important and popular ways for people to find and access online news.

 This competition for attention from, for example, Facebook, YouTube, Netflix and in the future perhaps TikTok and others will be increasingly important going forward as television and radio use is declining.
 People are spending more and more time online and especially with social media and other digital platforms, as Ofcom has shown.